 Designed to make the 4Runner even more capable once the going gets tough, the TRD Pro Series package adds Bilstein remote reservoir shocks matched with TRD springs, resulting in a 1.5-inch lift.

 Visually, 4Runner TRD Pro Series stands out from its stock sibling thanks a black grille that evokes classic Toyota truck styling cues.
 You can get the TRD Pro in any color as long as it's black, white, or the new Inferno red.
 Black 17-inch alloy wheels are unique to the series.
 As is the custom, TRD logos are are plastered liberally throughout the vehicles, from tailgate to floor mats to shift knobs.

 All 4Runners models are fitted with dual front, front side, front knee and full-length side curtain airbags in addition traction and stability control systems and a tire-pressure monitoring system.

-Those looking for a rough and tough yet affordable SUV really only have three alternatives to the 4Runner.
-These include the Jeep Wrangler Unlimited, which trades a measure of daily driving civility for unmatched off-road prowess; the Nissan Xterra, a capable but small and decidedly dated model; and Toyota's own FJ Cruiser, with its 4Runner-derived platform, retro looks and mountain goat personality.
+Those looking for a rough and tough yet affordable SUV really only have two alternatives to the 4Runner: the Jeep Wrangler Unlimited, which trades a measure of daily driving civility for unmatched off-road prowess, and the Nissan Xterra, a capable but small and decidedly dated model.